Coal Creek War: Background

-After the American Civil War, Tennessee, like other Southern states, struggled to find sources of revenue.
+After the American Civil War and the abolition of slavery, Tennessee, like other Southern states, were challenged with finding sources of revenue while simultaneously dealing with crumbing infrastructure.
+Additionally, state officials were struggling with the issue of controlling the state's newly emancipated population.
+The “Black Codes,” modeled after the South’s old “slave codes,” with its broad vagrancy laws, allowed for the targeting and mass arrest of freed African Americans.
+From the beginning of the Black Codes official enactment in 1865, the prison population of African Americans in Tennessee jumped from 52% to 75%.
+This mass incarceration of ex-enslaved peoples created a reserve army of labor.
+However, this also presented a problem for Tennessee officials as the state penitentiary in Nashville was deeply in debt and in bad condition.
+Lacking proper prison infrastructure and needing to reduce expenditures and generate income, Tennessee started increasingly privatizing its penal system by leasing out its convicts.

 Post-war railroad construction, meanwhile, had opened up the state's coalfields to major mining operations, creating a large demand for cheap labor.
 In 1866, the state began leasing its convicts to companies willing to pay for the inmates' housing in exchange for their labor, and in 1871 leased convicts to the Tennessee Coal, Iron, and Railway Company (TCI), which owned a large coal and coke operation in the Cumberland Plateau area west of Chattanooga.
-TCI, in turn, subleased most of the convicts to smaller mining companies.
+TCI in turn subleased most of the convicts to smaller mining companies.
+In 1884, TCI leased the entire Nashville prison population for $101,000 annually for five years.
+Tennessee Governor, John P. Buchanan, praised the convict leasing scheme as being "successful" in "relieving [the state] of all business risk and expense, and paying a surplus into the treasury."
 While there was some resistance among free miners to the use of convict laborers in the 1870s, the abundance of jobs and companies' preference for the higher-quality production of free labor eased the miners' concerns.

-During the same period, the Coal Creek Valley became one of Tennessee's most lucrative coal mining regions.
+During the same period, the Coal Creek valley became one of Tennessee's most lucrative coal mining regions.
 The town of Coal Creek expanded rapidly, becoming the largest in Anderson County with a population of 3,000 by the end of the 1870s.
 Coal mines opened throughout the valley between Coal Creek and Briceville, which was founded as a mining town in the late 1880s.
 Most mines were established by companies leasing land from the Coal Creek Mining & Manufacturing Company, which had been formed by Edward J. Sanford and other land speculators after the Civil War.
 While the mining companies reaped substantial profits, the miners often struggled economically and began to organize in the 1880s.
 The mine owners preferred free labor, but they threatened to replace free miners with convicts whenever free miners talked about forming unions.
-Nevertheless, by the late 1880s, only two mining operations in Anderson County— the Knoxville Iron Company mine at Coal Creek and the Cumberland Coal Company's "Big Mountain" mine at Oliver Springs— used primarily convict labor.
+Nevertheless, by the late 1880s, only two mining operations in Anderson County—the Knoxville Iron Company mine at Coal Creek and the Cumberland Coal Company's "Big Mountain" mine at Oliver Springs—primarily used convict labor.